AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-utilization/view-utilization-information.md

 You can track cost by viewing how the Budgeted Cost and Planned Cost compares to the Actual Costs.

 When tracking the cost of a project, program, or portfolio, information in the Utilization report comes from tasks.
 Cost information from tasks is always available on the Utilization report.
 Cost for tasks is calculated based on the cost type of the task.
-For information about the cost type of tasks, see "Modify Cost Types for individual tasks" in [Track costs](../../manage-work/projects/project-finances/track-costs.md).
+For information about the cost type of tasks, see [How Workfront calculates Cost Types for tasks](/help/quicksilver/manage-work/projects/project-finances/track-costs.md#how-workfront-calculates-cost-types-for-tasks) in [Track costs](/help/quicksilver/manage-work/projects/project-finances/track-costs.md).

 You can display cost information on the Utilization report in the following ways:

-* For a given week or month, or for the overall project, program, or portfolio.
+* For a given week or month, or for the overall project, program, or portfolio
-* By role or individual, for projects.
+* By role or individual, for projects

-The currency used on the utilization report is determined by the currency set on the project.
+The currency on the utilization report is determined by the currency set on the project.
 For information about how to adjust the currency for a project, see [Change the project currency](../../manage-work/projects/project-finances/change-project-currency.md).

-The following information is available in the Utilization report when tracking Cost:
+The following information is available in the Utilization report when tracking cost:

 <table style="table-layout:auto">
  <col>